arnisto/express-horoscope-app/README.md

 A Node.js Express application that determines zodiac signs based on birthdates and generates horoscopes using the horoscope library.

+The HoroscopeCode project is a secure, tested, and containerized application that meets the basic requirements.
+Tests are included, and the data is protected by JWT and API keys.
+Finally, a GitHub action is set up to automate the Dockerfile build.

 ## Features

 - RESTful API endpoint for zodiac sign determination